smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **A Taste of Gold and Iron** by Alexandra Rowland and **Godkiller** by Hannah Kaner and **A Day of Fallen Night** by Samantha Shannon, each read 15 times

 **TOTAL**: 895 books read, with 338 unique titles.
+605 books were claimed to qualify for hard mode.
 207 books were used only once for this square.
 Skipped 22 times.
 Substituted 12 times.